top of page

 Binocular Gross Convergence

-Binocular gross convergence is the coordinated movement of both eyes inward to focus on a nearby object, allowing us to perceive depth and see things clearly up close.
+Binocular gross convergence is the coordinated inward movement of both eyes to focus on a nearby object, enabling clear and depth perception up close.

 Binocular Gross Saccades

-Binocular gross saccades are rapid, coordinated eye movements where both eyes move together to shift focus from one point to another, helping us quickly scan our surroundings or change our gaze.
+Binocular gross saccades are fast, coordinated eye movements that shift both eyes together to quickly scan our surroundings or change our gaze.

 Binocular Physiological Diplopia

-Binocular physiological diplopia is a normal and temporary double vision that occurs when each eye sees a slightly different image due to their slightly different perspectives, but the brain usually fuses these images into a single, clear image.
+Binocular physiological diplopia is normal, temporary double vision where each eye sees slightly different images, but the brain usually merges them into one clear image.

 Binocular Rotational Pursuits